w3f/Grants-Program/docs/RFPs/Open/wallet-aggregator-library.md

 ## Deliverables :nut_and_bolt:

-The followings could be the initial deliverables of the project.
+The following items could be the initial deliverables of the project.
 Of course, improvements and additions are more than welcome.
 - Initial **research**:
   - study from the [RainbowKit](https://www.rainbowkit.com/docs/introduction) library (which is the same thing, already developed for EVM chains);
   - understand which wallets/extensions can be integrated, what is needed to connect to them, etc.;